Understand Medicare Part C in Arizona

 Medicare Advantage Plans offer a few key differences that distinguish them from Parts A and B of the Original Medicare system managed by the federal government.
 While Part A pays for inpatient care at a hospital and Part B covers services and supplies used to treat or prevent medical conditions, Medicare Advantage Plans come with a few added benefits.
 Plans are required to offer the same level of care as Original Medicare and may include additional health care benefits, such as prescription drug coverage, routine hearing, vision, and dental exams, and fitness club memberships:

-- In 2019, there were 58 Medicare Advantage Plans available in Arizona.
+- In 2022, there are 155 Medicare Advantage Plans available in Arizona.

 Medicare Advantage Plans in Arizona

 Compare ratings of some of Arizona’s Medicare Advantage Plan providers: